wolfSSL/wolfssl/wolfcrypt/src/port/tropicsquare/README.md

 ```

 ### Build wolfSSL
+1. Clone wolfSSL from the wolfSSL GitHub (https://github.com/wolfSSL/wolfssl)

+2. Make sure that the version of wolfSSL supports TROPIC01 - check if the folder wolfssl/wolfcrypt/src/port/tropicsquare exists

-To compile wolfSSL with TROPIC01 support using Autoconf/configure:
+3. To compile wolfSSL with TROPIC01 support using Autoconf/configure:

 ```sh
 $ cd wolfssl
 $ ./autogen.sh